College of Osteopathic Medicine

 Vice Provost Health Affairs

 Michael Neville, Pharm.
-D., BCPS, FASHP
+D., FASHP

 Assistant Dean for Admissions and Student Life